 Distraction is something that prevents us from giving full attention to ourselves and our lives.
 Pleasure is almost exactly the opposite.
 When we experience pleasure we are more fully present to life, more grounded in our bodies, more alive and aware.
 Pleasure activates our calm and connect system; distraction does not.

-In these moments distraction can be a gift.
-In fact, my Zen teacher Darlene Cohen, who passed away earlier this year, had a special name for this kind of distraction: “down-and-dirty comfort”.
+In these moments, distraction can be a gift.
+In fact, my Zen teacher Darlene Cohen, who passed away in 2011, had a special name for this kind of distraction: “down-and-dirty comfort.”
 She described it in her book Turning Suffering Inside Out:

 The important thing to understand here is that pleasure and distraction both have a role to play in protecting us from the ravaging effects of stress.
 Most people these days are pretty good at distraction.
 In fact, distraction has become a national past-time.
 What we’re not so good at is pleasure.